real-jame/realjame-old/src/blog/_posts/2023-04-08-mario-movie-review.md

 ...9/10?
 But I'll probably go down to like an 8 over time after fully digesting the movie.

 *Sorry for not writing a lot in this section, I got tired of writing lol.
-But trust me, my praises for this movie greatly outweigh any nitpicks I wrote about earlier.
-I adore this movie, equally so to Sonic the Hedgehog 2.*
+But trust me, my praises for this movie greatly outweigh any nitpicks I wrote about earlier.*

 <small><a href="https://nick64.me/netlogs/2023/04/the-super-mario-bros-movie/">By the way, go read my friend Nick64's review of the movie.
 Thanks!</a></small>